 Twenty-first-century diplomacy requires an amplification of purpose.
 Diplomats should be able to update themselves on each and every issue so as to cope with their work punctually, seriously.

 An ambassador is the nation’s Head of State’s highest-ranking representative to a specific nation or international organization abroad.
-As the diplomats represent the interests and policies of the country an effective ambassador should have dynamic personality with possessing to be a strong leader, a good manager, a resilient negotiator.
+As the diplomats represent the interests and policies of the country an effective ambassador should have dynamic personality possessing to be a strong leader, a good manager, a resilient negotiator.

 Sometimes it is described as “the art of telling lies on behalf of the nation”, or “as an instrument for employing deceit and duplicity in international relations.”